ScheererJ/gardener/docs/development/testing.md

 ### Writing Upgrade Tests

-- Tests are divided into two parts and labeled with `pre-upgrade` and `post-upgrade` labels.
+- Tests are divided into three parts and labeled with `pre-upgrade`, `post-gardener-upgrade` and `post-extension-upgrade` labels.
 - An example test case which ensures a shoot which was `hibernated` in a previous Gardener release should `wakeup` as expected in next release:
   - Creating a shoot and hibernating a shoot is pre-upgrade test case which should be labeled `pre-upgrade` label.
+  - Then wakeup a shoot and hibernating it again is post-gardener-upgrade test case which should be labeled `post-gardener-upgrade` label.
-  - Then wakeup a shoot and delete a shoot is post-upgrade test case which should be labeled `post-upgrade` label.
+  - Finally, wakeup a shoot and deleting a shoot is post-extension-upgrade test case which should be labeled `post-extension-upgrade` label.

 ## Test Machinery Tests